 Thankfully, platforms such as Tumblr have been monitoring users for a few years now.

 They take care to remove these sites to prevent the spreading of harmful posts.
-And more recently, the platforms stop users when they search for posts with words or tags that are negative.
+More recently, the platforms have stopped users when they search for posts with words or tags that are negative.
 If you type in words like “thinspo”, “depression”, “skinny”, “cutting” or “pro-ano”, your search will be stopped by a message.
 This message warns the user of potential negative health effects.
 “If you’re going through something difficult, we’d like to help,” says the message delivered by Instagram following such a search.

 With that in mind, it’s important to remember that technology and social media still produce harmful content all the time.
 Also, it’s still designed to stir up impulses in our minds.
 For us to protect our mental health, we need to understand how these platforms work and how to use the ones we prefer responsibly.